Post

 The dynamic section can be pointed by the SHT_DYNAMIC entry of the section table.

-Actually ☝️🤓, .dynamic is the cannonical name of the ELF section that holds the dynamic table.
+Actually ☝️🤓, .dynamic is the canonical name of the ELF section that holds the dynamic table.
 SHT_DYNAMIC is the type of .dynamic section.
 The same goes for the PT_DYNAMIC which is the type of the dynamic segment.

 1